digital-work-lab/open-source-project/paper/paper.md

   This is essential when building large-scale applications where different parts of the software can be independently developed, tested, and maintained.

-Our target audience is Bachelor students in Information Systems with initial programming experience.
+Our target audience is second- to third-year Bachelor students who already have some foundational programming skills.

 # Learning objectives and outline